nikavgeros/Restaurant-Customer-Reviews/README.md

 ---

-### Classification
+### Goal of the project
-Machine learning algorithms to separate different sentiments for better business world understandings
+Apply machine learning algorithms to detect the sentiment from customers' review